wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-use-mapreduce-curl.md

 ##<a id="curl"></a>Run MapReduce jobs using Curl

 > [AZURE.NOTE] When you use Curl or any other REST communication with WebHCat, you must authenticate the requests by providing the HDInsight cluster administrator user name and password.
 You must also use the cluster name as part of the URI that is used to send the requests to the server.
->
-> For the commands in this section, replace **USERNAME** with the user to authenticate to the cluster, and **PASSWORD** with the password for the user account.
+> <p>For the commands in this section, replace **USERNAME** with the user to authenticate to the cluster, and **PASSWORD** with the password for the user account.
 Replace **CLUSTERNAME** with the name of your cluster.
->
-> The REST API is secured by using [basic access authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
+> <p>The REST API is secured by using [basic access authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
 You should always make requests by using HTTPS to ensure that your credentials are securely sent to the server.

 1. From a command-line, use the following command to verify that you can connect to your HDInsight cluster: